Real Geeks Pricing Guide · Updated May 2026

-Real Geeks starts around $299/month, but the real cost is usually higher once you include ad spend, setup, follow-up, and lead conversion tools.
+Real Geeks currently uses request-based pricing for its Establish, Grow, Expand, and Conquer plans.
+Older market estimates often put the platform around $299+/month, but the real cost is usually higher once you include ad spend, users, setup, follow-up, and lead conversion tools.

 Before choosing Real Geeks, compare the full Real Geeks review and the best Real Geeks alternatives.
 This guide breaks down pricing, hidden costs, competitor pricing, and whether Real Geeks is worth it for agents and teams.